 Used with permission of AIAA.
 Originally proceedings of the 2007 AIAA Aerodynamic Decelerator Conference, Williamsburg, VA, 2007.
 Paper Number AIAA 2007-2526.

 Slegers, Nathan; Beyer, Eric; and Costello, Mark, "Use of Dynamic Incidence Angle for Glide Slope Control of Autonomous Parafoils" (2007).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 55.